Fairy Type

 Part 1 - Making space for the new type chart

-Make a backup of your ROM.
-Then use DSPRE's Patch Toolbox to apply the Arm9 expansion to your project.
+Make a backup of your project.
+Then use DSPRE's Patch Toolbox to apply the ARM9 Expansion patch to your project.

-Open up your game_DSPRE_contents/overlay/ folder.
-Find the file named overlay_0011.bin, open it in a hex editor, and navigate to offset 0x30F08.
+Open up your project's contents folder and go to game_DSPRE_contents/arm9_overlays/ov011.bin (Overlay 11).
+Open the file in a hex editor and navigate to offset 0x30F08.
 You should see the following bytes:

 00 00 00 00 12 00 00 00 16 00 00 00 19 00 00 00 ...